 Caught up in a neighbour dispute?
 Looking for specialist legal advice.
 Call us on FREEPHONE 0800 1404544 or one of our four local office numbers for FREE initial phone advice – no strings attached.

-Our solicitors deal with boundary disputes throughout Wiltshire, Hampshire, Somerset and Dorset from our offices in Salisbury, Fordingbridge Andover and Amesbury.
+Our solicitors deal with property disputes throughout Wiltshire, Hampshire, Somerset and Dorset from our offices in Salisbury, Fordingbridge Andover and Amesbury.

 How we can help you